National Police Intervention Groups: Organisation

 The GIPN were created as units of the Central Directorate of Public Security (Fr: Direction Centrale de la Sécurité Publique or DCSP) which is the uniformed patrol and response branch of the French National Police.
-The DCSP has competency in 75 departments and within the territorial services of 7 large provincial towns (Lille, Strasbourg, Lyon, Nice, Marseilles, Bordeaux, Rennes) and overseas (La Réunion, New Caledonia and Antilles- French Guiana).
+The DCSP has competency in 75 departments and within the territorial services of 7 large provincial towns (Lille, Strasbourg, Lyon, Nice, Marseille, Bordeaux, Rennes) and overseas (Réunion, New Caledonia and Antilles – French Guiana).

 RAID, including its regional branches comes under the authority of the head of the national police force (Directeur général de la Police nationale or DGPN).
 RAID is also the leading unit of the National Police Intervention Force (Force d'Intervention de la Police Nationale, (FIPN)) a semi-permanent force which, when activated includes the BRI of the Préfecture de Police de Paris (BRI-BAC) and the overseas GIPNs.

 Composed of police officers recruited according to very selective criteria, equipped with the best and latest material and subjected to a rigorous and followed drive, the GIPN can furnish groups of police officers to the service of other police units.
 Each unit is commanded by a senior police officer, assisted by a brigadier, brigadier-chef or brigadier-major.
 He has the command of his unit during an operation, having though assistance from other participating police services.